 What do you do with a bug net, a vial of wintergreen essential oil, cotton swabs, and push pins, when you are in the middle of the Amazon rainforest?
 If you are a curious explorer you design an experiment to investigate orchid bees of course!
-Last summer that is exactly what happened when students and educators were set loose to design inquiry investigations of these fascinating and colorful hymenoptera.
+Last summer that is exactly what happened when participants in our field programs are set loose to design inquiry investigations of these fascinating and colorful hymenoptera.

 Orchid bees are amazing, brilliantly colored little gems that buzz through rainforest clearings, light gaps, and canopies.
 Male orchid bees are particularly fascinating because you can lure them into your line of sight using “scent baits.”
 They go crazy for anything that smells like wintergreen, cinnamon, and eucalyptus.
 Turns out they collect these scents and then, much like a perfumer, concoct a potent and alluring “eau de cologne” designed to attract as many female orchid bees as possible!
 Setting up baits in the rainforest offers almost instant gratification – within minutes bees in iridescent blue, green, orange, and purple quickly make a bee-line for these precious aromatic compounds.
 (Read More)